-We offer a weekly basic vinyasa class on Friday mornings.
-In addition we offer a free* basic vinyasa class on the 1st Sunday of the month (February's class will be on the 11th due to the Super Bowl).
+We offer a free* basic vinyasa class on the 1st Sunday of the month.
 The class is 30 minutes and is for students that are new to vinyasa (linking breath with movement).

 Most of our classes are all levels.
 There are modifications for every pose and our instructors are trained to help you make each pose work in your body, regardless of experience.
 They are there at least 15 minutes prior to class and 15 minutes after class to answer any questions you may have.

 Yes!
 We love our little yogis and have specific karma kids classes on Saturday afternoons and Thursdays after school.
 We ask that kids under 12 attend those classes only please.